AT-Publishing/website/_strategy/2017-09-19-wyckoff-ranges.md

 description:  "A primer on how to look at a ranging market.
 Long read, specific to trading ranges in cryptocurrencies, and some basic Wyckoff method to look into the market phases."

 categories: [ pattern-trading ]
-tags:       [ crypto-charting, crypto-technical-analysis, wyckoff-trading-crypto, crypto-trading-strategy, bitfinex, independent-reserve ]
+tags:       [ crypto-charting, crypto-technical-analysis, wyckoff-trading-crypto, crypto-trading-strategy, bitfinex, independent-reserve, tradingview, top ]

 slug:       wyckoff-ranging-markets/